Understanding comes

 "The important thing is not to stop questioning." — Albert Einstein

-Beyond the Grade: Independence.
+Beyond the Grade: a muscle for life.

 Why go through the trouble of the Socratic method when an AI can just give you the answer?